ersel/html-lists/START-HERE.md

 </ol>

 Notice how the list item's are numbered?
 Hence the name <b>Ordered List</b>
-This is created in HTML with the "ol" tag.
+This is created in HTML with the "<ol>" tag.